inventaire/inventaire-query-gui/README.md

-# Wikibase Query Service GUI
+# Inventaire Query Service GUI

-This repository contains the GUI for the [Wikidata Query Service](https://query.wikidata.org/).
+This repository is a fork of [Wikidata Query GUI](https://github.com/wikimedia/wikidata-query-gui).

 Please see more details about the service in the [User Manual](https://www.mediawiki.org/wiki/Wikidata_query_service/User_Manual).